-07/11/00 Three years' jail for fraudster in US\$54m Guangnan credit scam
+16/10/00 Company director admits US\$54m Guangnan credit fraud

-A company director was sentenced to three years' imprisonment at the Court of First Instance today (Tuesday) for conspiring with a manager of the Guangnan (Holdings) Limited (Guangnan) to defraud a number of banks of US\$54 million in Letters of Credit (L/Cs) funds.
+A company director, charged by the ICAC, admitted at the Court of First Instance today (Monday) that she had conspired with a manager of the Guangnan (Holdings) Limited (Guangnan) to defraud a number of banks of US\$54 million in Letters of Credit (L/Cs) funds.

-Leung Hiu-ling, 41, director of Cheun Thai International Development Limited (Cheun Thai), earlier pleaded guilty to 20 charges of conspiracy to defraud.
+Leung Hiu-ling, 39, director of Cheun Thai International Development Limited (Cheun Thai), pleaded guilty to 20 charges of conspiracy to defraud before Mr Justice Jackson.

 Leung was also charged with 10 counts of dealing with proceeds of an indictable offence under the Organized and Serious Crimes Ordinance.
-The court had ordered these charges be left on file.
+The court today ordered these charges be left on file.